oasis-tcs/odata-vocabularies/examples/Org.OData.Capabilities.V1.capabilities.md

 }
 ```

-Non-insertable and non-updatable properties on item and subitem level can alternatively be annotated on the header if annotating on the deeper level is not possible, for example due to tool restrictions:
+Alternatively, non-insertable and non-updatable properties on item and subitem level can be annotated on the header if annotating on the deeper level is not possible, for example due to tool restrictions:

 ```jsonc
 "self.Container/Headers": {